renikaul/R_workshopsREU/README.md

       - function syntax
       - control statements
       - logic statements
   9. What to do when you are stuck
-## Workshop 2: Reproducible research with R

   1. Review making a script
   2. Function swap
   3. Reproducible research